NCALM-UH/CODEM/docs/details.md

 ## Inputs & Outputs
-`MODEM` was designed to be agnostic to data types and file formats.
-Thus, `MODEM` accepts point cloud, mesh, and DSM data types.
+`CODEM` was designed to be agnostic to data types and file formats.
+Thus, `CODEM` accepts point cloud, mesh, and DSM data types.
 File formats are currently limited to LAS, LAZ, and BPF for point clouds, PLY and OBJ for mesh data, and GeoTIFF images for DSMs.
 Additionally file formats can be added if necessary, as I/O for each data type is handled by generic libraries: [PDAL](https://pdal.io/) for point clouds, [trimesh](https://trimsh.org/index.html) for mesh data, and [GDAL](https://gdal.org/) for DSM raster products.

 All output is saved to a new directory that is created at the location of the AOI file.
 The directory name is tagged with the date and time of execution: `registration_YYYY-MM-DD_HH-MM-SS`.
 The directory contents include the following:
 1. Registered AOI Data File: The registered AOI file will be of the same data type and file format as the original AOI file and will have the same name with term "`_registered`" appended to end of the name.